France sends mixed signals over Saudi ties after Khashoggi affair

 Saudi Arabia is France’s largest market in the Middle East, even without arms sales.
 French exports to the Gulf nation were totaled almost 4 billion euros ($4.61 billion) between September 2017 to August 2018, according to economy ministry data.

-That figure does not include deals with French firms worth $12 billion that Saudi state-oil giant Aramco’s announced in April, including a $5 billion petrochemicals complex with oil giant Total (TOTF.PA).
+That figure does not include deals with French firms worth $12 billion that Saudi state-oil giant Aramco’s announced in April, including a $5 billion petrochemicals complex with oil giant Total.

 French defense ministry data shows that from 2008 to 2017, Saudi Arabia was the second biggest purchaser of French arms, with deals totaling more than 11 billion euros ($12.67 billion).
 In 2017 alone, licenses potentially worth 14.7 billion euros to Saudi were approved.